adivijay04/mini_ros_project/README.md

 $ rostopic echo /scan
 ```

-`Ctrl+C` - to stop everything currently in the terminal
+`Ctrl+C` - to stop everything currently running in the terminal